bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 The following screenshots walk through the basic usage of notebook handles.

-* First, import standard functions, as well as |push_notebook|:
+First, import standard functions, as well as |push_notebook|:

 .. image:: /_images/notebook_comms1.png
-    :scale: 40 %
+    :scale: 50 %
     :align: center

-* Next, create some plots, and make sure to pass ``notebook_handle=True`` to |show|:
+Next, create some plots, and make sure to pass ``notebook_handle=True`` to
+|show|:

 .. image:: /_images/notebook_comms2.png
-    :scale: 40 %
+    :scale: 50 %
     :align: center

-* Looking at the handle, see that it is associated with the output cell for ``In[2]`` that was just displayed:
+Looking at the handle, see that it is associated with the output cell for ``In[2]`` that was just displayed:

 .. image:: /_images/notebook_comms3.png
-    :scale: 40 %
+    :scale: 50 %
     :align: center

-* Now, update any properties of the plot, then call |push_notebook| with the handle:
+Now, update any properties of the plot, then call |push_notebook| with the
+handle:

 .. image:: /_images/notebook_comms4.png
-    :scale: 40 %
+    :scale: 50 %
     :align: center

-* After doing so, note that the earlier output cell for ``In[2]`` has changed (*without* being re-executed)
+After doing so, note that the earlier output cell for ``In[2]`` has changed (*without* being re-executed)

 .. image:: /_images/notebook_comms5.png
-    :scale: 40 %
+    :scale: 50 %
     :align: center

 More detailed demonstrations of using notebook handles can be found in the following example notebooks:

 * :bokeh-tree:`examples/howto/notebook_comms/Basic Usage.ipynb`
+* :bokeh-tree:`examples/howto/notebook_comms/Continuous Updating.ipynb`
 * :bokeh-tree:`examples/howto/notebook_comms/Jupyter Interactors.ipynb`
+* :bokeh-tree:`examples/howto/notebook_comms/Numba Image Example.ipynb`

 .. _userguide_jupyter_notebook_jupyter_interactors: